Openscapes/kyber/README.md

 NASA Openscapes Mentors are given GitHub permissions to administer access for participants in workshops.
 To do this they must have an `Owner` role in the [`AdminTeam`](https://github.com/orgs/nasa-openscapes-workshops/teams/adminteam).
 To grant access to Mentor, an existing Owner of the GitHub Organization must add the Mentor's GitHub username to the `AdminTeam`, then click on their name, which will take you to their page within the organization.
 Change their role to `Owner`, which is in a pulldown menu on left side of screen.

-### Give access to NASA Openscapes 2i2c JupyterHub for a workshop
+### Add users to NASA Openscapes 2i2c JupyterHub for a workshop

 Copy and run this code to give users access to the NASA Openscapes 2i2c JupyterHub by adding them to the relevant GitHub Team